Customizing Page Cache Exclusions

 /wp-admin/ /wp-json/ /xmlrpc.php /wp-.*.php /feed/ index.php sitemap(_index)?.xml /cart/ /checkout/ /my-account/

-Be aware that these default paths will cache nested paths.
+Be aware that these default paths will exclude nested paths.
 For example,

 /my-account/orders/ will be excluded from the page cache.
 While these default exclusions serve as a good starting point for most sites, you’re free to completely customize the cache exclusions.